 My quest for clearer eyesight happened to coincide with my journey towards clearer insight as well.
 I have often wondered if the vision coming through my physical eyes could in any way be related to what I see with my spiritual one.
 The pictures I receive in my inner or third eye tend to be a bit blurry around the edges too.
 Could there be a connection, or does every clairvoyant “see through a glass dimly”?

 There is no real way to tell, I think.
 It is certainly simpler on the physical plane.
 If a clear-sighted person wanted to see what the world looks like to me without glasses, they need only to put mine on.
 But finding out what anyone else sees through their third eye is beyond me.
 Perhaps on the day when I no longer need glasses, my question will be answered.
 Until then, I will continue my quest for 20-20 vision, all the while remembering to be thankful – so thankful – for the ability to see.

 This blog was inspired by the November Sense-sational Blogging Challenge presented on the Litebeing Chronicles WordPress site.
 Hop on over and check it out!
 Oh, and please don’t forget the other contributors.
 The blog before mine was penned by Kristen on November 16.
 The next blog in the series will be published by Anupriya on November 20.
-You can check back here in a couple of days for the link.
 Happy Thanksgiving, everyone!